-Matrimonial assets are any assets that were bought either before or during the course of your marriage that has been used both you and your spouse while still together.
-Assets that have grown and substantially improved during the marriage by either one or both parties can also be considered as matrimonial assets.
+Matrimonial assets are described as any assets acquired either before or during the course of your marriage that were utilized by both you and your spouse while still together.
+Assets that have grown and substantially improved during the marriage, either by one or both parties, can also be classified as matrimonial assets.

-Examples of matrimonial assets include the marital house, family car, insurance policies, shares, cash savings, the cash balance in the parties’ respective Central Provident Fund Account, and jewelry, all of which may be divided between the parties in the event of a divorce.
+Examples of matrimonial assets include the marital house, family car, insurance policies, shares, cash savings, the cash balance in the parties’ respective Central Provident Fund Account, and jewelry.
+All such assets may be divided between the parties in the event of a divorce in Singapore.

-Matrimonial assets that were given to you as a gift or inheritance are usually not considered as matrimonial assets unless your partner can prove that the gift or inheritance has been substantially improved during the course of the marriage or if the gift or inheritance is the matrimonial home.
+Assets received as a gift or inheritance are generally not viewed as matrimonial assets unless your partner can demonstrate that the gift or inheritance has been substantially improved during the marriage or if the gift or inheritance constitutes the matrimonial home.

 How Will the Matrimonial Property be Divided?